-- 1 The bank ratings shown in this report are the bank's deposit rating and Baseline Credit Assessment. - 2 Loan-to-value ratios above 100%. - 3 The principal of the security will be written-down if BOI's Common Equity Tier 1 (CET1) ratio falls below 7% - 4 The principal write-down feature triggered if the group's or the bank's Core Equity Tier 1 (CET1) capital ratio falls below 5.125%, at or close to the point of non-viability. - 5 ECB announcement on 12 March allows banks to meet 56.25% of P2R in CET1 capital and 75% in Tier 1 capital, as a minimum. - 6 Excluding Pillar 2 guidance, CET1 requirements consist of a Pillar 1 requirement of 4.5%, a Pillar 2 requirement 2.25% where 1.27% is composed of CET1, a capital conservation buffer of 2.50%, and an Other Systemically Important Institution (O-SII) buffer of 0.5%.
-The O-SII buffer will increase to 1.0% from July 2020 and 1.5% from July 2021.
-Countercyclical capital buffer (CCyB) is reduced to 0% from 0.3% in UK and 0.6% in Republic of Ireland - 7 Minimum requirement for own funds and eligible liabilities. - 8 Single Resolution Board's binding MREL for the Group as of November 2019 to meet by 1 January 2021
+- 1 The bank ratings shown in this report are the bank's deposit rating and Baseline Credit Assessment. - 2 Loan-to-value ratios above 100%. - 3 The principal of the security will be written-down if BOI's Common Equity Tier 1 (CET1) ratio falls below 7% - 4 The principal write-down feature triggered if the group's or the bank's Core Equity Tier 1 (CET1) capital ratio falls below 5.125%, at or close to the point of non-viability. - 5 ECB announcement on 12 March allows banks to meet 56.25% of P2R in CET1 capital and 75% in Tier 1 capital, as a minimum. - 6 Excluding Pillar 2 guidance, CET1 requirements consist of a Pillar 1 requirement of 4.5%, a Pillar 2 requirement 2.25% where 1.27% is composed of CET1, a capital conservation buffer of 2.50%, and an Other Systemically Important Institution (O-SII) buffer of 1.0%.
+The O-SII buffer will increase to 1.5% from July 2021.
+Countercyclical capital buffer (CCyB) is reduced to 0% from 0.3% in UK and 0.6% in Republic of Ireland - Z The ECB recommended dividends and share buy-backs to remain below 15% of cumulated 2019-20 profits or not higher than 20 basis points of CET1 ratio, whichever is lower. - 8 Minimum requirement for own funds and eligible liabilities. - 9 Category that includes revenues from the bank's wealth management and insurance activities. - 10 Single Resolution Board's binding MREL for the Group as of November 2019 to meet by 1 January 2021

 © 2020 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
 CREDIT RATINGS ISSUED BY MOODY'S INVESTORS SERVICE, INC. AND/OR ITS CREDIT RATINGS AFFILIATES ARE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S INVESTORS SERVICE DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S INVESTORS SERVICE CREDIT RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
-MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS AND PUBLICATIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS OF PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
-MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS AND PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.
+MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
+MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS, AND PUBLICATIONS AND PUBLISHES ITS PUBLICATION